Stuycs-K/final-project-4-jeremias-neto-manoel-pang-renxuan/WORKLOG.md

 ### date 6/3/24

 added up to round 26, did a few bug fixes, will add new bloon types very very soon.

+### date 6/4/24

+added rainbow bloons, now the layer skipping is functioning properly! if you do extra damage (dmg more than 1) the resultant layers is now calculated properly.
+Meaning that if you do 2 damage to a zebra, 4 pinks would spawn, instead of just 2 pinks like before.
+Also revamped pop(), now it uses a more recursive process to calculate for bloon spawn, which makes future layers easier and helped with fixing the layering system.